CLRX/CLRX-mirror/doc/GcnOperands.md

 ### Parametrizable modifiers

 Many an instruction's modifiers can have parameter that have value 0 or 1.
 This feature allow to easily parametrize modifiers.
-The value 1 enables modifier, zero disables it.
+The non-zero (to 0.1.5 version 1 value) value enables modifier, zero disables it. `tfe:0` disable TFE modifier, `tfe:1` enables it.
-`tfe:0` disable TFE modifier, `tfe:1` enables it.
 The value of parameter is an expression.
 The `omod` modifier with parameter (expression) replaces `mul` and `div` modifiers.
 The `format` in MTBUF encoding is also parametrizable if data and/or number format expression will be preceded by `@` character (example: `format[@1,@4]`).